HadisAhmadian/DIAFold/results/readme.md

 DOI: **10.5281/zenodo.15420935**

 ## Licensing & attribution
-Results were generated with the same tools used for the dataset:

-## Licensing & attribution
 * **TM-score** – BSD-style permissive license
 * **DIAMOND** – GPL-3.0-or-later
 * **MMseqs2** – MIT